matteeyah/respondo/docs/organization.md

 You can define a organization domain.
 All users who authenticate with an email address on this domain are automatically added to the associated organization after registration.

+## Organization AI guidelines

+You can explain what your product or organization does and what is your communication style.
+This is used by the AI to generate responses to social media posts, just like an employee would.